Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Changes the auditing settings for an Azure SQL database.

 ### [Set-AzSqlDatabaseAuditing](Set-AzSqlDatabaseAuditing.md)
+**Important: This cmdlet is deprecated, [Set-AzSqlDatabaseAudit](https://docs.microsoft.com/en-us/powershell/module/az.sql/set-azsqldatabaseaudit) is replacing it.**

 Changes the auditing settings for an Azure SQL database.

 ### [Set-AzSqlDatabaseBackupLongTermRetentionPolicy](Set-AzSqlDatabaseBackupLongTermRetentionPolicy.md)